 When making a left hand turn, a driver must yield the right of way to oncoming traffic.
 The turning driver can only make the left turn when it can be made with reasonable safety.
-When a left hand turn is made when it's not safe to do so, it can cause a crash.
-Often these unsafe left hand turns result in t-bone accidents.
+When a left-hand turn is made when it's not safe to do so, it can cause a crash, often causing t-bone (broadside) accidents.

-These crashes involve more than two vehicles which collide at once, or one after the other.
-These crashes are sometimes called pile-ups.
-Pile-ups are often caused by speeding.
+These crashes involve more than two vehicles that collide at once or one after the other.
+These crashes are sometimes called pile-ups, often caused by speeding.
 Pile-ups can also result in roll-overs when one vehicle crashes into an existing pile-up.

 Rear-end accidents happen when one car follows too close and crashes into the back of another driver's vehicle.
-Some rear-end accidents can be extremely serious, way bend of what we think of as a fender-bender.
+Some rear-end accidents can be extremely serious, way beyond of what we think of as a "fender-bender."
 It's not always the fault of the person who rear-ends another person.

-Rear-end accidents are especially dangerous when a motor vehicle crashes into a bicyclist.
-This impact can catapult the bicyclist into the air, slamming them onto the ground or into another vehicle.
-These accidents can be especially severe, even if the bicyclist is wearing a helmet.
+Rear-end accidents are especially dangerous and severe when a vehicle crashes into a bicyclist.
+This impact can catapult the bicyclist airborne, slamming them onto the ground or into another vehicle, killing them, even if they are wearing a helmet.

-What's also different about rear-end accidents is sometimes there's not a lot of damage to your car, but your body actually sustained significant injuries.
+Something different about rear-end accidents is even if there's not a lot of damage to your car, your body can still sustain significant injuries.